 For those who are volunteering over the summer, please keep track of your hours and make sure that you have your supervisor’s contact information or a signed document.

 After you have registered, x2Vol will then contact your supervisor in order to verify your hours.

 We appreciate your assistance and cooperation with this new system.

 Every student needs to complete 60 hours of service before graduation.

-*At least half of hours need to be White- volunteering for a charity, or non-profit serving
+*At least half of hours need to be White - volunteering for a charity, or non-profit serving the underserved.

 e.g. working a school event, such as timing a track or swim meet, Spring Fling, school book fairs, coaching IH sports or selling concessions at a football game.
 These hours are performed within the Indian Hill School District.